JESii/survivejs-kanban-app/README.md

 See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.

+NOTE: There are problems styling buttons; changed to span and styling works, per Juho.
+See [Styling Issue](https://github.com/survivejs/react-book/issues/442) for more info.

 ## Getting Started

 1. `npm i` - Install dependencies.
 This might take a while.